Tuonela: Description

+In runic songs, Pohjola is often synonymous with Tuonela, though Pohjola has also gained additional meanings in epic poetry over the ages.
+In this tradition, the ruler of the underworld is the icy Loviatar.
+Northern peoples, including Finns, had certain dualistic views of the cosmos: on the lower side is death, dark, north and cold, as opposed to the upper side: life, bright, south and warm.

 According to scholars Felix Oinas and Juha Pentikäinen, Tuonela is described as being at the northernmost part of the world but is sectioned apart from the world of the living by a great divide.
 In the divide flows the dark river of Tuonela.
 The river is wild, and the dead can be seen trying to swim across it.
 The dead must cross the river, either by a thread bridge, swimming, or taking a boat piloted by the daughter of Tuoni.
 The river is guarded by a black swan that sings death spells.
 At times living people visited Tuonela to gather information and spells.
 The journey required a trip through thorn thickets and dangerous woods, and the defeat of the monster Surma, a flesh-tearing monster that works for the goddess of decay, Kalma.
 Once in Tuonela, the living were not allowed to leave.
 They would be welcomed by Tuonetar, who would offer them a memory-erasing beer to erase their former lives.
 Shamans could visit Tuonela by falling into a trance and tricking the guards.

-Associated myths
+Tuonela in other beliefs and myths

-Tuonela is best known for its appearance in the Finnish national epic Kalevala.
+Tuonela is best known for its appearance in the Finnish national epic Kalevala, which is a collection of Finnish and Karelian mythology.